-Any changes to the committee identified on the thesis proposal require notification to the Office of Honors Research.
+Any changes to the committee identified during the Directed Readings semester must be approved by the Department Chair and require justification and notification to the Office of Honors Research.
 Please note that any changes to the thesis committee must be addressed well ahead of the defense date.